zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 4. In the **Jira integration** section, click **Configure Jira Integration**.
 The Jira integration wizard opens to guide you through the steps to set up the integration.

      * **Jira Company Domain**: This is the URL of your company’s environment within the Jira platform as provided by Jira.
 This URL usually looks like this: `https://my-company.atlassian.net`.
      * **Account**: This is the login name of a user on the Jira platform with project administration rights.
      * **API Token**: This is a valid API token issued by the Jira platform and assigned to the above-mentioned admin user.
 For more information on how to get this API token, see [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 5. Click **Next**.
-6. Select the projects from Jira you want to make available in your portfolio.
-You can select up to a maximum of 20 project.
+6. Select the projects from Jira you want to link to your portfolio.
+You can link up to a maximum of 20 Jira projects per portfolio in total.
 7. Click **Save**.

 Once the configuration is completed, your portfolio is connected to Jira, and you can see the following:

 * A card with the information details of your Jira integration and a button to [edit the current configuration](#edit-configuration).
-* A table with the Jira projects connected to your portfolio if they have been linked during the Jira integration.
+* A list with the Jira projects that are linked to this portfolio, which contains the folllowing items:

+* Project icon – This is the icon of the linked Jira project.
+* **Name** – This is the name of the linked Jira project.
+* **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
+* Unlink button – Clicking **⨉** unlinks this Jira project from your portfolio.

+{{% alert color="warning" %}}
+After you unlink a project, all epics added from that project will also be removed from initiatives as well.
+{{% /alert %}}

 ## Editing Configuration {#edit-configuration}